PlayerProgramming/PlayerProgramming/README.md

 I am interests in web & mobile developments, but more likely cross platform developments & planning to learn Flutter soon.

 ---
-I have no time to die, only programming.

-I lack in designing, but good at programming.

----
 Highest Keyboard WPM: 172 on https://monkeytype.com/
 ---
 Henry V1 ( 2018-09-01 ~ 2022-03-25 )